ropensci/roweb3/content/blog/2022-01-11-gather-on-ropensci-forum/index.md

 * You can add the RSS feed of each category to your feed reader.
 The link to the RSS feed is the URL to the category plus `.rss` e.g. `https://discuss.ropensci.org/c/package-development/29.rss` (but if you copy-paste the URL `https://discuss.ropensci.org/c/package-development/29` in e.g. Feedly the actual feed will be found without your help).

-* In our semi-open slack, there's a channel, `#discuss-ropensci` with all activity from the forum, but that's probably not optimal for casual forum use.
+* In our [semi-open slack workspace](https://contributing.ropensci.org/resources.html#channels), there's a channel, `#discuss-ropensci` with all activity from the forum, but that's probably not optimal for casual forum use.

 * Subscribing to our [newsletter](/news) would mean you indirectly gain information from the forum as we summarized recent use cases, and digest package development tips.